Dunaújváros: History

 Dunaújváros is one of the newest cities in the country.
 It was built in the 1950s during the industrialization of the country under Socialist rule, as a new city next to an already existing village, Dunapentele.
+At that time, a steel works was built and the city changed its name from Dunapentele to Sztálinváros ("Stalin City").
+The oldest church is a Serbian Orthodox Church of Saint Nicholas, which is not surprising because Serbs have lived in the village of Rácpentele since ancient times, as in nearby Rácalmás which also bears the prefix Rács, meaning Serbian.

 Dunapentele

 Dunapentele was not built until the 1950s.
 The construction started on the Danube's right bank.

 The area has been inhabited since ancient times.
-When Western Hungary was a Roman province under the name Pannonia, a military camp and a town called Intercisa stood in this place, at the border of the province.
+When Western Hungary was a Roman Pannonia province, a military camp and a town called Intercisa stood in this place, at the border of the province.
 The Hungarians conquered the area in the early 10th century.
 The village of Pentele, named after the medieval Greek saint, Pantaleon, was founded shortly after.